Principal Investigator: Dr. Corey Tarwater

 Dr. Tarwater has been working in tropical forests for over 20 years now.
 Her research combines in-depth knowledge of animal behavior combined with creative and advanced statistical modeling to understand how populations and communities respond to large and fine-scale environmental change.
 Dr. Tarwater holds a Ph.D. in Ecology, Evolution, and Conservation Biology from University of Illinois, Urbana-Champaign and a M.S. from the same university in Natural Resources and Environmental Sciences.
 She earned her B.S. in Wildlife, Fish, and Conservation Biology from U.C.
 Davis.
 She is a native of Encinitas, CA and has two kids that she enjoys outdoor activities with and that come with her on her field adventures.

-Mary De Aquino (Ph.D. student)
+Mary De Aquino (she/her) - Ph.D. student

 Mary is interested in the behavioral interactions and niche breadth of birds that follow army ant swarms.
 Mary is also interested in science communication and enjoys sharing her love of science and the natural world with others.
 She received her B.S. from the University of California, Santa Cruz, and since then she’s been fortunate to work in diverse and beautiful landscapes from the plains of Montana to the cloud forests of Ecuador.
 In addition to most things bird-related, Mary enjoys backpacking, sports, art, and befriending dogs.